 Shellfishing

-Shellfish are prized resources of the Puget Sound, the cool, clean waters provide some of the finest shellfish habitat in the world.
-Washington State is the nation’s leading producer of farmed bivalve shellfish (clams, geoduck, mussels and oysters) and with the San Juan Islands dozens of Public Clam and Oyster Beaches and miles of coastline it is a popular place for individuals to find these elusive and sought after shellfish.
-Maps of public shellfishing areas and health warnings and updates can be found online at the States Fish and Wildlife website, as with all fishing in Puget Sound permits are required and can be purchased online or in some sporting goods stores.
+The cool, clean waters provide some of the finest shellfish habitat in the world.
+Washington State is the nation’s leading producer of farmed bivalve shellfish (clams, geoduck, mussels and oysters).
+Maps of public shellfishing areas and health warnings and updates can be found online at the Washington Department of Fish and Wildlife.
+Permits are required and can be purchased online or in some sporting goods stores.

-• DNR-359 (STUART ISLAND).
-There are several public shellfishing beaches on Stuart Island open year round for clams and oysters, check the states website for more info.
+- DNR-359 (STUART ISLAND).
+There are several public shellfishing beaches on Stuart Island open year round for clams and oysters.

 Buy

-There are no stores or other public commercial establishments on the island, aside from a wooden box, stocked by a local family with printed T-shirts and other souvenir items; each souvenir comes with an envelope through which visitors return payment by mail, based on an honor system.
+[edit]There are no stores or other public commercial establishments on the island.
+The closest thing to a store is a wooden box, stocked by a local family, with printed T-shirts and other souvenir items.
+Each souvenir comes with an envelope through which visitors return payment by mail, based on an honor system.

 Eat